1. Home

 1. Click Start, click Run, type DCOMCNFG, and then click OK.

-2. In the Component Services dialog box, expand Component Services, expand Computers, and then right-click My Computer and click Properties.
+2. In the Component Services dialog box, expand Component Services, expand Computers, right-click My Computer, and click Properties.

 3. In the My Computer Properties dialog box, click the COM Security tab.

-5. Add Performance Monitor Users and allow remote access, remote launch, and remote activation.
+5. Add the user or groups (Performance Monitor Users, Performance Log Users, and Distributed COM Users) and allow remote access, remote launch, and remote activation.

 4. Configure DCOM Security